jacwellington/mnpopcenter.github.io/_posts/2015-07-02-marcus-tests-new-blog.markdown

 title: 'Marcus Tests the New Blogging Platform'
 teaser: 'Marcus is stuck between a rock and another rock.
 Will the new blogging platform save him?'
 author: marcus
+teaser: This post will be awesome, read it!
 categories:
 - Team
 tags: